Updated for 2026 — reflects current Companies House rules, HMRC expectations, director privacy updates, and UK bank onboarding realities.

 A PO Box typically fails these criteria.

-❌ It doesn’t clearly show a physical deliverable location
+❌ It does not clearly identify a physical location

-❌ It creates bank onboarding friction during verification
+❌ It often creates friction during bank verification

 - Marketing mail